squareleaf/nasa-image-zendesk/README.md

-This app appears in the ticket sidebar and the nav bar of ZenDesk.
+This app is designed to appear in the ticket sidebar and the nav bar of ZenDesk.

 It shows today's image from the NASA's API serving the astronomy picture of the day and allows the user to view a larger version.
 On the full screen version, it shows a selection of previous days' images as well.